Rdkang/woopaper/README.md

 woopaper wallpaper random
 ```

-By default, the program will use the `~/Pictures/Wallpapers/` directory to store wallpapers.
-You can change this directory by modifying the `WALLPAPER_DIR` constant in the `src/main.rs` file.*
+By default, the program will use the `~/Pictures/Wallpapers/` directory to get wallpapers.
+You can change this in config file at `~/.config/woopaper/config.toml`

-**todo: will be possible to set this in a config file*

 ## Features